jrfinkbeiner/graphcore_snn/README.md

 ```console
 sbatch performance_jobscript
 ```
-(NOTE you have to adjust the file to use the correct docker image file.)
+(NOTE you have to adjust the file to use the correct docker image file.
+As well as the data-path in `benchmarking_script.py`)